 - Maintain a healthy weight.
-Being overweight or significantly underweight may affect production of the hormone estrogen and inhibit normal ovulation.
-Maintaining a healthy weight may increase the frequency of ovulation and likelihood of pregnancy.
+Being overweight or significantly underweight can affect hormone production and inhibit normal ovulation.
+Maintaining a healthy weight can increase the frequency of ovulation and likelihood of pregnancy.

 - Schedule regular checkups.
-Regular visits to your health care provider can help you detect and treat health problems that may threaten your fertility.
+Regular visits to your health care provider can help you detect and treat health conditions that might threaten your fertility.

-- Smoking.
-Besides damaging your cervix and fallopian tubes, heavy smoking ages your ovaries and depletes your eggs prematurely.
-Nicotine and other chemicals in cigarettes also interfere with estrogen production and cause eggs to be more prone to genetic abnormalities.
+- Don't smoke.
+Smoking ages your ovaries and depletes your eggs prematurely.
 If you smoke, ask your health care provider to help you quit.

-- Alcohol.
-Heavy drinking is associated with an increased risk of ovulation disorders — and some research has shown that even light drinking may reduce the likelihood of conceiving.
-If you'd like to get pregnant, it's best to avoid alcohol completely.
+- Limit the amount of alcohol you drink.
+Heavy drinking is associated with an increased risk of ovulation disorders — and some research has shown that even light drinking might reduce the likelihood of conceiving.
+If you'd like to get pregnant, consider avoiding alcohol completely.

-- Excessive vigorous physical activity.
-Too much intense aerobic activity can harm female fertility by reducing production of the hormone progesterone and inhibiting ovulation.
+- Be wary of vigorous physical activity.
+Physical activity is an important part of a healthy lifestyle — but too much intense aerobic activity can harm female fertility by inhibiting ovulation and reducing production of the hormone progesterone.
 If you have a healthy weight and you're thinking of becoming pregnant soon, consider limiting your aerobic exercise to no more than seven hours a week.
 If you're overweight, ask your health care provider how much aerobic activity is OK.

-- Exposure to toxins.
+- Avoid exposure to toxins.
 Exposure to various chemicals or pollutants can harm your fertility.
-Agricultural workers and those involved in the production of oral contraceptives may be at risk of menstrual disorders.
-In addition, dental assistants exposed to high levels of nitrous oxides, workers exposed to elevated levels of organic solvents — such as dry cleaning chemicals — and industrial workers exposed to drugs or chemicals during the manufacturing process may be at risk of reduced fertility.
-Share any concerns you may have about exposure to toxins with your health care provider.
+Agricultural workers, hair stylists and certain other groups might be at risk of menstrual disorders.
+Others at possible risk of reduced fertility include dental assistants exposed to high levels of nitrous oxide, anyone exposed to elevated levels of organic solvents — such as dry cleaning chemicals — and industrial workers exposed to drugs or chemicals during the manufacturing process.
+Share any concerns you might have about exposure to toxins with your health care provider.

 What's the bottom line?

 If you're thinking about becoming pregnant and you're concerned about the impact of your lifestyle choices on your fertility, consult your health care provider.
-He or she may be able to help you improve your fertility and your chances of conceiving without fertility treatment.
+He or she can help you identify ways to improve your fertility and boost your chances of getting pregnant.